BetterCloud/vault-java-driver/README.md

 NOTE:  JKS-based config trumps PEM-based config (see below).
 If for some reason you build an `SslConfig` object with both JKS and PEM data present, then only the JKS data will be used.
 You cannot "mix-and-match", providing a JKS-based truststore and PEM-based client auth data.

+`.sslContext(SSLContext)`           - If you want to initialize the SSLContext yourself, you can supply it directly.

 #### OpenSSL (PEM) based config